h0mbre/h0mbre.github.io/_posts/2020-02-09-HEVD_UninitializedStackPointer_64bit.md

 The reason for this is simple, the other blog posts do a much better job detailing this information than I could ever hope to.
 It feels silly writing this blog series in the first place knowing that there are far superior posts out there; I will not make it even more silly by shoddily explaining these things at a high-level in poorer fashion than those aforementioned posts.
 Those authors have way more experience than I do and far superior knowledge, I will let them do the explaining. :)

 This post/series will instead focus on my experience trying to craft the actual exploits.

-I used the following blogs as references:
-+ All of the previous referenced blog posts in the series (obviously I'm reusing code I learned from them every exploit),

 ## HEVD Series Change
 I will no longer be using Python ctypes to write exploits.
 We will be using C++ from now on.